Tools

 How Is it Made?

-The construction of the metal base matters just as much as the coating itself, as this is what will dictate even heat distribution and control.
+The construction of the metal base matters just as much as the coating itself, as this is what will dictate even heat distribution and control while you're cooking.
 Read more about why workhorse construction and design matters when it comes to non stick.

 How Long Will it Stay Non Stick?